-The aim of the chapter is to discuss various facets of autobiography The Revenue Stamp.
-It touches upon different theoretical issues on the basis of which the text can be interpreted.
+The objective of the lesson is to discuss various facets of the autobiography The Revenue Stamp.
+It touches upon different theoretical issues on the basis of which the autobiography can be interpreted.

-7.3.
-TITLE
+7.3 TITLE

 It was a casual suggestion to her from author, Khushwant Singh that she should write an autobiography exceptional in its reflection of her creativity.
 The autobiography, metaphorically proved the 'Stamp' of self on her 'revalue of writings'.
 He asked, "What is there in your life?
 Just one or two incidents....If you wish to write an autobiography the back of a Revenue stamp is sufficient space!"